Many software developers have misconceptions about postal codes (usually

 other countries.
 For example Liechtenstein uses the Swiss postal system.

-For logitical convenience, exclaves of one country often use the postal
+For logistical convenience, exclaves of one country often use the postal

 system of another country.
 For example the German exclave